katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 #### **FAQs**
-**What’s the main differences between structured teaching and office hours formats?**<br>Structured teaching is proactive, planned one-on-one instruction with mini-lessons, guided notes, and targeted practice aligned to your syllabus and the AP rubric.
+**What’s the main difference between the structured teaching and office hours format?**<br>Structured teaching is proactive, planned one-on-one instruction with mini-lessons, guided notes, and targeted practice aligned to your syllabus and the AP rubric.
 Office hours are reactive sessions focused on your current questions, homework, and upcoming tests.

 **Do you provide practice and solutions?**<br>Yes, structured teaching sessions include a targeted practice set with full solutions.